 Figure~\ref{fig:scf}(b) displays the distribution of best-achieved RMSD across the 856 proteins.
 The mean RMSD is 13.1\,\AA\ with a range of 6.8 to 24.0\,\AA.
 No protein achieves RMSD below 5\,\AA, a threshold commonly used to indicate a successful fold prediction.
 The distribution shows no significant separation among the four SCOP classes: all-$\alpha$, all-$\beta$, $\alpha/\beta$, and $\alpha$+$\beta$ proteins are interleaved throughout the histogram.
 This uniformity confirms that the SCF failure is not specific to any particular fold topology.

 Figure~\ref{fig:scf}(c) shows the Pearson correlation $\rho(\tau_{\text{SCF}}, \tau_{\text{native}})$ between the torsion-angle profile produced by the SCF and the native torsion-angle profile, computed for each protein.
 The distribution is centered on zero (mean $\rho = 0.001$, median $\rho = 0.000$) and extends symmetrically over the range $[-0.4, 0.4]$.
-This indicates that the SCF-generated torsion angles bear no systematic relationship to the native structure.
-The torsion-angle sequence produced by the DNLS dynamics shows no detectable correlation with the native values.
+The SCF-generated torsion angles therefore bear no systematic relationship to the native structure.

-The absence of correlation between predicted and native torsion angles constitutes a definitive failure of the predictive scheme.
-While the SCF dynamics may induce chain compaction—reflected in the curvature profile—the torsion angles $\tau[n]$, which govern the global fold topology, remain effectively stochastic.
-A correct curvature distribution coupled with uncorrelated torsion angles results in a compact globule devoid of native structural fidelity.
-The SCF dynamics, driven by the isotropic hydrophobic potential, generates chain compaction (increased $\kappa$) but cannot select the specific torsion-angle sequence that defines the native fold.
-This is consistent with the general understanding that hydrophobic collapse alone produces a compact but non-native ensemble.
+The absence of correlation between predicted and native torsion angles constitutes a clear failure of the \textit{de novo} predictive scheme.
+Although the SCF dynamics may induce chain compaction, reflected in the curvature profile, the torsion angles $\tau[n]$, which govern the global fold topology, remain effectively stochastic.
+The result is a compact globule with no native structural fidelity: the isotropic hydrophobic potential drives compaction (increased $\kappa$) but cannot select the specific torsion-angle sequence that defines the native fold.
+This is consistent with the established distinction between hydrophobic collapse and folding.
 The selection of specific secondary and tertiary structure elements involves directional hydrogen bonds, whose geometric constraints are difficult to represent within the scalar DNLS framework.